33 High-Protein Dinners

 4. Lean Beef Stir-Fry

-If you want a quick, protein-packed dinner that doesn’t skimp on flavor, lean beef stir-fry is your go-to.
+You’ve landed on the right dish if you want a quick, protein-packed dinner that doesn’t skimp on flavor.
+Lean beef stir-fry is your go-to.
 It’s fast, filling, and a great way to get in plenty of veggies without spending hours in the kitchen.

 Ingredients :